merely-useful/py-rse/index.md

 >
 > --- Terry Pratchett\index{Pratchett, Terry}

-A \gref{version control system}{version_control_system} records changes to files\index{version control}
+A \gref{version control system}{version_control_system} tracks changes to files\index{version control}
-and helps people share their work with each other.
+and helps people share those changes with each other.
-These things can be done by emailing files to colleagues or by using "track changes" in Microsoft Word and Google Docs, but version control does both more accurately and efficiently.
+These things can be done by emailing files to colleagues or by using Microsoft Word and Google Docs, but version control does both more accurately and efficiently.
 Originally developed to support software development, over the past fifteen years it has become the cornerstone